siaflab/Deep_Water_Data_Logging-At_Lake_Shikotu/DIY_Probe_for_Deep_Water/Sample_Code/README.md

 ②The piezoelectric buzzer connected to pin 8 of Arduino Uno.

 ③This is a logic level conversion module for communicating between Arduino's 5V and 3.3V sensors via I2C.
-Pressure Sensor MS5837-30BA and gyro sensor MPU-6050 are connected.
+Pressure sensor MS5837-30BA and gyro sensor MPU-6050 are connected to the 3.3V side.

 ④This is a 6 axis gyro sensor MPU-6050 for recording the attitude of the payload.